nickchase/k0s/docs/system-monitoring.md

 ```

 Note that it won't clear alerts like "KubeControllerManagerDown" or
-"KubeSchedulerDown" as they are based on Prometheus' internal "up" metrics.
-But
+"KubeSchedulerDown" as they are based on Prometheus' internal "up" metrics, but
 you can get rid of these alerts by modifying them to detect a working component
 like this: